 The bar looks like an old Spanish mission but with a modern feel to it.
 The bartender was whisking up craft cocktails in a short-sleeved flannel and Chicago Bears hat.
 He looked like he belonged at the neighborhood country bar I work at in New York.
 With only a few other customers in the bar due to the fact we were in there before the work day ended, he started chatting us up.
 Of course “just one drink” turned into a few cocktails.

 For how nice the place is, the drinks are extremely reasonable.
 Also, going before the end of workday happy hour rush made for a very relaxing environment.
-The bartender said the place starts filling up with suits once 5 o’clock hits, so I do recommend showing up for a mid day cocktail.
+The bartender said the place starts filling up with suits once 5 o’clock hits.
+Depending on your drinking style, you might want to show up for a mid day cocktail.
 Unless of course you’re the after-work drinks mingling type.

 Three Dots and A Dash

-I saw one picture of these extremely over the top cocktails and knew I had to go here before I even arrived in Chicago.
+I saw one picture of the extremely over the top cocktails at Three Dots and Dash and knew I had to go there.
 The most important thing to note though is it’s a little hard to find.
 The address will map you in front of a Southern BBQ spot, with no tiki bar in sight.
 The actual location is around the corner, through the alley, directly behind the BBQ place.

 This bar is extremely dark which made pictures difficult.
 One of the biggest struggles of being an aspiring photographer is that I never want to actually lug camera gear around.
 Sometimes that’s a good thing though because in a bar like this I can only make so many attempts at a decent photo before I put the camera away and focus on my surroundings.

 For how insanely packed the place is, the bartenders are way too nice.
-They are mixing up drinks with five or six ingredients each and topping them with some of the most intricate garnishes I’ve ever seen.
+They are mixing up drinks with five or six ingredients each.
+Then topping them with some of the most intricate garnishes I’ve ever seen.
 Yet they are still extremely friendly and offer a lot of help with the menu.

-At about $15-18 a cocktail, and since they actually taste like something you would be drinking on a beach somewhere, I could only stomach one.
-I don’t typically like sugary sweet cocktails and even if that’s not your thing, this bar is an absolute must for anyone who appreciates a well-done cocktail bar.
+At about $15-18 a cocktail, they aren’t cheap.
+And since they actually taste like something you would be drinking on a beach somewhere, I could only stomach one.
+I don’t typically like sweet cocktails and even if that’s not your thing, this bar is an absolute must for anyone who appreciates a well-done cocktail bar.

 If you read my post about the best Chicago restaurants, you will know that the best burger you will ever find in your life is at Au Chevals.
-But what you didn’t read in that post, was that the bar and restaurant right next door is the best place to sit and have a drink while you wait for your table to be ready.
+The bar and restaurant right next door is the best place to sit and have a drink while you wait for your table to be ready.

-Since I already had my dinner planned, all I could do at this light and airy bar was have a few cocktails.
+Since I already had my dinner planned, all I could do at Bad Hunter was have a few cocktails.
 I find it so regrettable when I stumble onto a place where the people are so nice and the atmosphere is so perfect but I know I’m limited on time.
 I hate that I’m just one person with a stomach only so big and I can’t consume everything on vacation.
 Gluttonous, I know.

 The bartender started talking to me and my boyfriend when I pulled out my camera to take pictures.
 I was immediately up and out of my seat when I saw the window peaking into the most beautiful restaurant kitchen I have ever seen.
 It wasn’t until the bartender asked if I wanted to go into the kitchen to take pictures that I absolutely fell in love with this place.

-It turns out she had already checked with the chef to see if he would let me in and he agreed.
+She had already checked with the chef to see if he would let me in and he agreed.
 Now I don’t know about you, but I work in bars and restaurants and that’s something most wouldn’t ever do.
-The food coming out looked incredible and this place is definitely on my short list for my next trip to Chicago.
+The food coming out looked incredible.
+This place is definitely on my short list for my next trip to Chicago.

 You ever been out in a city and see a place that just screams you?
 A bar, a clothing shop, or maybe a café – and you know you have to go back when you actually have the time to go in?
 I walked by Rossi’s one morning and knew it was my kind of bar.